Read This First

 Prompt 2: Respond to Sam Harris’ essay above through the lens of the following essay

-- Introduction: Sam Harris’ essay, “The Moral Landscape,” aims to establish a scientific foundation for morality by arguing that moral truths exist and can be determined by science through the study of well-being.
+- Response to Sam Harris’ Essay from a Moral Anti-Realist Perspective: Sam Harris’ essay, “The Moral Landscape,” aims to establish a scientific foundation for morality by arguing that moral truths exist and can be determined by science through the study of well-being.

 - Circular Reasoning and Reification of Heuristics: Harris begins with the assumption that well-being is the ultimate measure of morality, which he then attempts to validate through scientific inquiry.